NikitaVolkov87/test_task_Melior-Games/README.md

 'Add New Book' - page:
 1) Add form validation and display errors under invalid fields.
 2) All fields are required.
-3) Format, Country, City, Company options should be loaded from server.
+3) (done) Format, Country, City, Company options should be loaded from server.
 4) Save form data to server.
 ```